 - The disaster occurs in Kansas or in a state contiguous to Kansas.

 Disaster volunteer leave is limited to 20 working days within a 12-month period that begins on the first day of disaster volunteer leave used.
 Written approval from the appropriate administrator is required.
 For unclassified employees, the Provost or appropriate Vice President is the approving administrator.
-For classified employees, the Associate Vice President for Human Resources is the approving administrator.
+For university support staff, the Vice President for Human Capital Services is the approving administrator.

 An employee on disaster volunteer leave as an American Red Cross volunteer is not considered an employee of the State of Kansas for workers' compensation insurance or coverage by Kansas Tort Claims Act.